zitadel/zitadel/docs/docs/guides/manage/self-hosted/production.md

 - To enable and restrict access to **HTTPS**, head over to [the description of your TLS options](/docs/guides/manage/self-hosted/tls_modes).
 - If you want to front ZITADEL with a reverse proxy, web application firewall or content delivery network, make sure to support **[HTTP/2](/docs/guides/manage/self-hosted/http2)**.
 - You can also refer to some **[example reverse proxy configurations](/docs/guides/manage/self-hosted/reverseproxy/reverse_proxy)**.
-- The ZITADEL Console web GUI uses many gRPC-Web stubs, that result in a fairly big JavaScript bundle.
-You might consider compressing it using Gzip or Brotli.
-Also, serving and caching the assets using a CDN could improve your users experience.
+- The ZITADEL Console web GUI uses many gRPC-Web stubs.
+This results in a fairly big JavaScript bundle.
+You might want to compress it using [Gzip](https://www.gnu.org/software/gzip/) or [Brotli](https://github.com/google/brotli).
+- Serving and caching the assets using a content delivery network could improve network latencies and shield your ZITADEL runtime.

 ## Monitoring